8.4 Promoting culture and cultural participation

 Dissemination information on cultural opportunities

 According to the research presented in Voice of youth 2024 presented by UNICEF the majority of youth spend their free time browsing the Internet/Facebook/social networks, with more than 81% using the internet at least once a day.
 While there are no significant differences between different gender and age groups, the youth with disabilities tend to use internet and social networks less.
 Youth from rural areas typically spend their free time similarly to the general population, with few differences.
 Youth from rural areas more often report spending time with the family at least once a day (75%) compared to general population (65%).
-Furthermore, youth from rural areas more often report performing religious duties at least once a day (41%) compared to general population (30%).
-However, the youth from rural areas less often spent time in cultural activities (cinemas, theatres, concerts) as 55% have never attended cultural activities, while in general population 43% reported never attending cultural activities.

 Knowledge of cultural heritage amongst young people

-There are no policies, programs, projects or initiatives organized or financed by the highest-level government institutions to support the discovery and raising awareness amongst young people about the cultural and artistic heritage of European countries.
+There are no policies, programs, projects or initiatives organized or financed by the highest-level government institutions to support the discovery and raise awareness amongst young people about the cultural and artistic heritage of European countries.